 Currency – China’s currency is the Renminbi (RMB) which is also known as the Chinese Yuan (CNY).
 The rate is roughly $1 USD to 6 RMB.
 Download the xCurrency app for up to date conversions.

-International Roaming – For hassle free and affordable roaming, check out KnowRoaming which offers 1GB of data in China for $25 USD (valid 30 days).
+International Roaming – For hassle free and affordable roaming, check out KnowRoaming which offers 20GB of data in Asia Pacific (including China) for $90 USD (valid for 90 days).

 #1 The Bund and People’s Square Neighbourhood